Viraj2722/Blog-MDX/posts/blog1.md

 **Step 2**: Setting up the Raspberry Pi
 We need to follow the steps in order to setup the raspberry pi.

-1.Insert the microSD card with Raspbian into the Raspberry Pi.
+1.Insert the microSD card with Raspbian into the Raspberry Pi.<br>
 2.Connect the HDMI cable from the Raspberry Pi to a monitor or TV.
 3.Plug in the keyboard and mouse to the USB ports.
 4.Connect the power supply to the Raspberry Pi to turn it on.